Security and data recovery

 https://haveibeenpwned.com/

-Your online security depends on maintaining your PC virus free, using secure passwords, and making sure your old equipment does not have recoverable information when you dispose of it.
+Your identity and online security depend on maintaining your PC virus free, using secure passwords, and making sure your old equipment does not have recoverable information when it leaves your posession.

 Passwords